Shuffle/shuffle-docs/docs/API.md

 ### List all keys
-List existing datastore (cache) keys
+List existing datastore (cache) keys.
+By default, this will include the 50 last modified keys from any category.

+To list keys from a specific category, ?category=<name> to the URL.

+Available queries:
+- top: default 50.
+How many keys to return.
+- cursor: to get the next page
+- category: the category to get

 Methods: GET